Originally published September 2016. Updated Jan 2019 with lifetime value example.

 When someone asks you, “is your marketing working,” what do you think they’re really asking?
 Are they asking if it’s generating awareness, generating foot traffic, or generating sales?

 When I ask this question, I want to know if your marketing is effectively generating business in a profitable way.
 That’s really what marketing spend is trying to accomplish, after all.

 Anyone responsible for spending money to generate revenue (e.g. marketers) should have a simple way to know if their activity is generating business.
 This is why return-on-investment (ROI) is such an important metric for any business activity.

 ROI is calculated using two primary metrics: the cost to do something, and the outcomes generated as a result (typically measured in profit, but for this discussion, let’s use revenue).

-There are a few challenges with calculating ROI for marketing activities.
+There are a few challenges with calculating return on marketing investments.

-Secondly, calculating ROI manually for each marketing campaigns takes time and access to company financials.
+Secondly, measuring marketing ROI manually for each marketing campaign takes time and access to company financials.

 Thirdly, this approach requires patience.
 It could be months before knowing if a campaign was profitable.